-- The “prestige” peak of actress Ann Sothern’s long and unusually multifaceted film career – dramas, comedies, musicals, thrillers – was Joseph L. Mankiewicz’s A Letter to Three Wives (1949), which earned the screenwriter-director two Academy Awards.
+- The “prestige” peak of actress Ann Sothern’s long and unusually multifaceted film career – dramas, comedies, musicals, thrillers – was Joseph L. Mankiewicz’s A Letter to Three Wives (1949), which earned the screenwriter-director two Oscars.

-- Back in the early 1940s, who would have guessed that the Maisie movie franchise star would – nearly half a century later – become one of the oldest Academy Award nominees in the acting categories?
+- Back in the early 1940s, who would have guessed that nearly half a century later the Maisie movie franchise star would become one of the oldest Oscar nominees in the acting categories?

 Actress Ann Sothern: Double Oscar winner A Letter to Three Wives was artistic career peak